aittiphon123/lineage2/README.md

 ### EULA Violations Are NOT Copyright Infringement

-- **Contract vs. Copyright:** Breaking a contract (EULA) is different from breaking copyright law
+- **Contract vs. Copyright:** Breaking a contract (EULA) is different from breaking copyright law.
-- **Who it applies to:** EULAs only bind people who agreed to them
+- **Who it applies to:** EULAs only bind people who agreed to them.
-- **What it means:** Publishers can ban your accounts, but that's not a criminal matter
+- **What it means:** Publishers can ban your accounts, but that's not a criminal matter.

 ### The Law Overrides Contracts in Many Places